AvazAsgarov/streamlit-e-commerce-dashboard/README.md

 ## Deployment
 This dashboard is deployed using [Streamlit Community Cloud](https://streamlit.io/cloud).
 Access the live app at [E-Commerce Dashboard](https://e-commerce-dashboard-avaz-asgarov.streamlit.app/).
 The deployment is managed directly from this GitHub repository, requiring only the Python script (`e_commerce_dashboard.py`) and `requirements.txt`.

+## Contact

+For any questions or suggestions, please open an issue in this repository or connect with me on LinkedIn: **[Avaz Asgarov](https://www.linkedin.com/in/avaz-asgarov/)**.